vicsteiner/nonviolent_communication/main_notes.md

     * Be conscious of actions motivated by the desire for money or approval, and by fear, shame, or guilt.
 Know the price you pay for them.
     * The most dangerous of all behaviors may consist of doing things "because we're supposed to".

 **10. Expressing Anger Fully**

+Hurting people is too superficial.

   * Distinguishing Stimulus From Cause
+    * We are never angry because of what others say or do.
+    * To motivate by guilt, mix up stimulus and cause.
+    * The cause of anger lies in our thinking - in thoughts of blame and judgment.
   * All Anger Has A Life-Serving Core
+    * When we judge others, we contribute to violence.
+    * Use anger as a wake-up call.
+    * Anger co-opts our energy by diverting it toward punitive actions.
   * Stimulus Versus Cause: Practical Implications
+    * When we become awae of our needs, anger gives way to life-serving feelings.
+    * Violence comes from the belief that other people cause our pain and therefore deserve punishment.
+    * We recall four options when hearing a difficult message:
+      1. Blame ourselves
+      2. Blame others
+      3. Sense our own feelings and needs
+      4. Sense others' feelings and needs
+    * Judgments of others contribute to self-fulfilling prophecies.
   * Four Steps To Expressing Anger
+    * Steps to expressing anger:
+      1. Stop.
+Breathe.
+      2. Identify our judgmental thoughts.
+      3. Connect with our needs.
+      4. Express our feelings and unmet needs.
   * Offering Empathy First
+    * The more we hear them, the more they'll here us.
+    * Stay conscious of the violent thoughts that arise on our minds, without judging them.
+    * When we hear another person's fellings and needs, we recognize our common humanity.
+    * Our need is for the other person to truly hear our pain.
+    * People do not hear our pain when they believe they are at fault.
   * Taking Our Time
+    * Practice translating each judgment into an unmet need.
+    * Take your time.
   * NVC In Action: Parent And Teen Dialogue A Life-Threatening Issue

 **11. Conflict Resolution and Mediation**
  * Human Connection
+   * Creating a connection between people is the most important thing.
  * NVC Conflict Resolution Versus Traditional Mediation
+   * When you make the connection, the problem usually solves itself.
  * NVC Conflict Resolution Steps - A Quick Overview
+   * Avoid the use of language that implies wrongness.
  * On Needs, Strategies and Analysis
+   * Intellectual analysis is often received as criticism.
+   * Learn to hear needs regardless of how people express them.
+   * Criticism and diagnosis get in the way of peaceful resolution of conflicts.
  * Empathy To Easy The Pain That Prevents Hearing
+   * People often need empathy before they are able to hear what is being said.
  * Using Present And Positive Action Language To Resolve Conflict
  * Using Action Verbs
+   * Action language requires the use of action verbs.
+   * Maintaining respect is a key element in succesful conflict resolution.
  * Translating "No"
  * NVC And The Mediator Role
+   * Your role, and trust in the process.
+   * Remember: It's not about us.
+     1. The objective is not to get the parties to do what we want them do do.
+   * Emergency first-aid empathy.
+   * Keep track: follow the bouncing ball.
+   * Keep the conversation in the present.
+   * Keep things moving.
+     1. Use role-play to speed up the mediation process.
+     2. Role-play is simply putting ourselves in the other person's shoes.
+   * Interrupting.
+     1. The purpose of interrupting is to restore the process.
  * When People Say "No" To Meeting Face To Face
  * Informal Mediation: Sticking Our Nose In Other People's Business
+   * We need to be well practiced at hearing the need in any message.

 **12. The Protective Use Of Force**
  * When The Use Of Force Is Unavoidable
  * The Thinking Behind The Use Of Force
+   * The intention behind the protective use of force is only to protect, not to punish, blame, or condemn.
  * Types Of Punitive Force
+   * Face of corporal punishmemt obscures children's awareness of the compassion underying their parents' demands.
+   * Punishments also includes judgmental labeling and with-holding of privilegies.
  * The Costs Of Punishment
+   * When we fear punishment, we focus on consequences, not on our own values.
+   * Fear of punishment diminishes self-esteem and goodwill.
  * Two Questions That Reveal The Limitations Of Punishments
+   * Question 1: What do I want thisperson to do?
+   * QUestion 2: What do I want this person's reasons to be for doing it.
  * The Protective Use Of Force In Schools

 **13. Liberating Ourselves And Counseling Others**
  * Freeing Ourselves From Old Programming
+   * We can liberate ourselves from cultural conditioning.
  * Resolving Internal Conflicts
+   * The ability to hear our own feelings and needs and empathize with them can free us from depression.
  * Caring For Our Inner Environment
+   * Focus on what we want to do rather than what went wrong.
+   * Defuse stress by hearing our own feelings and needs.
+   * Defuse stress by empathizing with others.
  * Replacing Diagnosis With NVC
+   * I empathized with clients instead of interpreting them; I revealed myself instead of diagnosing them.
  * NVC In Action: Dealing With Resentment And Self-Judgment

 **14. Expressing Appreciation In Nonviolent Communication**
  * The Intention Behind Appreciation
+   * Compliments are often judgments - however positive - of others.
+   * Express appreciation to celebrate, not to manipulate.
  * The Three Components Of Appreciation
+   * Saying "thank you" in NVC: "This is what you did: this is what I feel; this is the need of mine that was met."
  * Receiving Appreciation
+   * Receive appreciation without feelings of superiority or false humility.
  * The Hunger For Appreciation
+   * We tend to notice what's wrong rather than what's right.
  * Overcoming The Reluctance To Express Appreciation

 # Ideas for Presentation